-Yahoo yesterday announced that a newly discovered breach exposed "data associated with more than one million user accounts" in August of 2013.
+Yahoo yesterday announced that a newly discovered breach exposed "data associated with more than one billion user accounts" in August of 2013.

 "The company has not been able to identify the intrusion associated with this theft," Yahoo said in a statement.